 For this sheet pan, I add lots of vegetables and sweet apples.
 I use carrots, brussels sprouts, and onions.

-I saute the vegetables first to lock in the flavor and to add crisp, but you don’t have too.
+I saute the vegetables first to lock in the flavor and to add crispiness, but you don’t have to.
 Top off with fresh rosemary and the juice from a lemon.

 WHOLE 30 MEAL PREP IDEAS

 Sheet pan recipes make the best meal prep too!
 You can make a few different sheets at one time and separate them into storage containers.
 Each sheet pan can make 3-4 lunches, depending on how much you eat.